Umami Pot

 Japanese Summer Vegetable Salad with Shio Kombu

-My favorite Japanese Summer Vegetable Salad recipe is one I prepare multiple times every summer.
-Not only does it offer a delightful combination of unique flavors and a variety of textures in the vegetables, but it also provides an abundance of nutrients, making it perfect for enduring the hot summer months.
+The recipe for Japanese Summer Vegetable Salad that I make every time summer arrives is simple and delicious.
+It offers a delightful combination of flavors and textures, and provides an abundance of nutrients, making it perfect for enduring the hot summer months.

 Japanese summer vegetable salad